sankeethsri/Its-Super/README.md

-# Its Super!
+# It's Super!
 (Buggy)
 This repository contains a Symfony-based application with a superhero theme.
 The controller and service generate superhero names, powers, and battle cries, but the code has intentional bugs.
-Your task is to identify and fix the issues while improving the overall functionality.
+Your task is to identify and fix the issues while improving the overall functionality, if you don't mind.
-Show your skills in PHP and OOP by firstly fixing the list of known bugs.
-Should you have time, feel free to improve the codebase by refactoring or adding new features.
-Remember, this is a chance to demonstrate your problem-solving skills first, and your OOP knowledge second.
-Don't get bogged down in specifics or new features, fix the bugs first.
+Show your skills in PHP and OOP by first fixing the list of known bugs.
+If you have time, please improve the codebase by refactoring or adding new features.
+Remember, this is a chance to demonstrate your problem-solving skills first and your OOP knowledge second.
+Stay calm regarding specifics and new features, and fix the bugs first.
-We're looking for code that works first, refactor and improve the code second.
+We're looking for code that works first, refactors and improves the code second.

 # Application Feature
-This symfony application is the beginnings of a fictional SuperHero API to be used by a mobile app.
+This Symfony application is the beginning of a fictional SuperHero API used by a mobile app.

-A previous developer has started the project but has since moved on, leaving the project in an unfinished state.
+A previous developer started the project but has since moved on, leaving it unfinished.

-At the moment it provides a single endpoint that returns a specified superhero, their superpower, battle cry, power level, commit book universe.
+At the moment, it provides a single endpoint that returns a specified superhero, their superpower, battle cry, power level, commit book universe.

 You can access the endpoint by running the following command in your terminal: